mpraes/prediction-on-price-of-houses-to-rent-in-Sao-Paulo/README.md

 2 - Evaluate the variables that have a strong correlation with Y (total) and that are not collinear;
 3 - Apply the model and check results.

+The data were extracted from Kaggle on this link = https://www.kaggle.com/rubenssjr/brasilian-houses-to-rent